antondudakov/meeting-notes-script/README.md

 - `llm_provider` – `openai` or `gemini` for summarization.
 - `openai_model` – OpenAI chat model to use (default `gpt-3.5-turbo`).
 - `gemini_model` – Gemini model name (default `gemini-pro`).
-- `output_dir` – folder where audio, transcripts, and notes are stored.
+- `output_dir` – root folder where meeting subfolders are created.
 - `keep_audio` – set to `false` to delete the recording after transcription.

 ## Capturing Browser and Microphone Audio with BlackHole